FDA approvals of Minoxidil solution

-Even though minoxidil is the only ingredient approved by FDA for hair regrowth, it does not mean there are no other effective ingredients that would cope with hair loss.
-Worth noting is that it takes years and costs hundreds of millions dollars to go through the rigorous clinical studies required by FDA to obtain its approval.
-Therefore, it is not surprising that there are good stuff out there that are clinically proven to be effective but not approved by FDA yet due to the prohibitive cost of FAD approval process.
+Even though minoxidil is the only ingredient approved by the FDA for hair regrowth, it does not mean there are not other effective ingredients that cope with hair loss.
+Worth noting is that it takes years and costs hundreds of millions dollars to go through the rigorous clinical studies required by the FDA to obtain approval.
+Therefore, it is not surprising that there is good stuff out there clinically proven to be effective but not yet approved by the FDA due to the expense of the FAD approval process.
 Below are several clinically proven ingredients that are used in some of our products.

 AzetinolTM: A proprietary extract of natural grains.
 Grains rich in fatty acids such as linoleic acid, oleic acid, and vitamin A are processed and extracted to obtain the effective DHT blockers retinol.
 Note: AzenitolTM is a trade mark of Lipogaine.

-Saw palmetto: (Serenoa repens or Sabal serrulata): it is a dwarf palm plant native to North America.
+Saw Palmetto: (Serenoa repens or Sabal serrulata): A dwarf palm plant native to North America.
 It primarily grows along the Atlantic coast in Georgia and Florida.
 The active ingredients are believed to be found in the plant's brown-black berries.

 It has become an accepted herbal remedy for symptoms associated with benign prostate gland enlargement (called benign prostatic hyperplasia, or BPH).

-Just like finasteride was initially used for BPH and later discovered for hair regrowth, Saw plametto has the same story.
-Nowadays saw palmetto is widely used as an alternative DHT blocker by those who don't want to use finasteride (brand name Propecia).
-It is believed to prevent hair loss by blocking the conversion of testosterone into dihydrotestosterone (DHT), the same mechanism as finasteride works.
+Just like finasteride was initially used for BPH and later discovered it has hair regrowth properties, Saw Plametto is the same story.
+Nowadays Saw Palmetto is widely used as an alternative DHT blocker by those who don't want to use finasteride (brand name Propecia ™).
+It is believed to prevent hair loss by blocking the conversion of testosterone into dihydrotestosterone (DHT), the same performance mechanism as finasteride.

-Ketoconazole: one of the key ingredients in the shampoo, is an effective anti-fungus reagent in popular dandruff shampoos.
-It is found to disrupt the synthesis of dihydrotestosterone (DHT), prevent DHT receptor of follicles from binding to DHT, and remove sebum deposited around follicle.
+Ketoconazole: One of the key ingredients in our shampoo, is an effective anti-fungus reagent popular in dandruff shampoos.
+It is found to disrupt the synthesis of dihydrotestosterone (DHT), prevent DHT receptor of follicles from binding to DHT, and remove sebum deposited around the follicle.

-Emu Oil: An anti-inflammatory natural tissue nutrient, full of healthy omega oils that moisturize deeply, healing and rejuvenating the skin.
+Emu Oil: An anti-inflammatory natural tissue nutrient, full of healthy omega oils that heal and rejuvenate the skin, as well as deeply moisturize.
 A recent Boston University study found that emu oil “remarkably” increased the thickness of the scalp skin and awakened dormant hair follicles.

 Retinol: studies showed that combining minoxidil and retinol works better than minoxidil alone due to the enhanced penetration of minoxidil and improved scalp condition [ Yoo HG et al, "the additive effects of minoxidil and retinol on human hair growth in vitro."
 Bio Pharm Bull.
 2007, 20(1): 21-6].